Roller derby: Penalties

 Referees penalize rules violations.
 A player receiving a penalty is removed from play and must sit in the penalty box for 30 seconds of jam time.
 If the jam ends during this interval, the player remains in the penalty box during the subsequent jam until the interval ends.
 While the penalty is being served, the penalized player's team plays short-handed, as in ice hockey.
 A player "fouls out" of the game on the seventh penalty, and is required to return to the locker room.

 A "power jam", derived from ice hockey's "power play", refers to a scenario when one team's jammer is sent to the penalty box.
 In this case, that jammer's team cannot score.
 If the lead jammer is penalized, no one can prematurely end the jam.

 It would be pointless to play if neither team could score; thus, both jammers cannot serve a penalty at the same time.
 If one jammer is sent to the penalty box while the opposing jammer is already serving a penalty, the opposing jammer is released from the penalty box early.
 The second jammer's penalty is then only as long as the amount of time the first jammer spent in the box.

 Equipment

 Players skate on four-wheeled ("quad") roller skates, and are required to wear protective equipment, including a helmet, wrist guards, elbow pads, knee pads, and mouth guards.
 All current sets of roller derby rules explicitly forbid inline skates for players.
 (USARS requires quad skates for all skaters.
 WFTDA and MRDA permit inline skates for referees, but virtually all referees wear quad skates.)
-Individual teams may mandate additional gear, such as padded knee length pants, similar to what aggressive skateboarders wear, and gender specific gear such as a hard-case sports bra for female players and protective cups for males.
+Individual teams may mandate additional gear, such as padded knee length pants, similar to what aggressive skateboarders wear, and sex-specific gear such as a hard-case sports bra and protective cups.